scallensc/aptrack/README.md

 - Information needs to be presented to user on successful retrieval

 - If user has passed tracking number as argument:

-  - Dump relevant JSON data into variables in human readable form
+  - Get most recent tracking event from JSON
-    - Print variables to screen in terminal
+    - Print most recent tracking event to screen in terminal
     - quit program
-  - Possibly implement args in program to filter data from JSON to user preference, e.g. default is most recent status only, args could be set to show all tracking events from beginning

-#### _Store information in file_

-- Store parsed information in text file

-  - Alternatively, store all info before parsing to user for later use as whole data
+#### _Show tracking history_

-- Append information from each run to form a history of queries and results
+- Parse information from JSON

-  - Possibly implement an option to import file from previous runs to show history in program
+- Separate detailed tracking history available in another section of JSON file
+  - Print this more detailed information presentably inside application

 ## User Interaction Outline

-User will run program as described at the top of this file
+User can run the program, with an optional argument. eg:

+- aptrack -t 7XX1000634011427

+This will check the entered number and return the most recent tracking event straight to the command line

+Alternatively, user can just run the program with no argument, eg:

+- aptrack

+This will